Ultimate Guide to Designing Energy Efficient Homes

 The design of a green home can significantly influence its energy efficiency.
 Here are some additional factors to consider:

-Eave Size
+Eave size

 Eaves play a crucial role in protecting interiors from direct sunlight.
 Larger eaves can shield windows from the high summer sun while allowing the lower winter sun to enter.